Working with the WMI Provider for Server Events

 This topic provides guidelines you should consider before you program using the WMI Provider for Server Events.

 The WMI Provider for Server Events works by translating WQL queries for events into event notifications in the database that you target.
-Event notifications, like the WMI Provider for Server Events, are new in SQL Server 2005.
-An understanding of how they work can be useful to you when programming against the provider.
-For more information, see Event Notifications (Database Engine).
+An understanding of how event notifications work can be useful to you when programming against the provider.
+For more information, see WMI Provider for Server Events Concepts.

 The following query determines which service brokers are enabled on a server instance, and the broker instance GUID: